caseykelso/react-native-helloworld/README.md

-# react-native-helloworld - boostrap an ios or android react-native project in 5 minutes.
+# react-native-helloworld - bootstrap an ios or android react-native project in 5 minutes.

 # How-To